SUU’s PISA Showcase presenting “Tales of Her Majesty” - SUU News

 One of the most anticipated Southern Utah University performances, the Pacific Islander Student Association showcase, will be taking the stage at the Auditorium Theatre on March 16-18 at 6 p.m.
+Tickets must be purchased in advance and can be accessed here.

 For the past decade, SUU’s PISA club, formerly known as the Poly Club, has performed their annual showcase performance in March.
 Ever since the beginning of spring semester, students in the club have been practicing and attending rehearsals every evening for six days a week to learn and perfect their dances to put on a flawless performance.